 Just as meditation and yoga have become popular practices in the Christian West, so too has the practice of reiki, a so called universal life energy therapy.
 Facilities offering reiki services include hospitals, holistic “healing” centers, gyms, and recreation centers.
 In scenarios like these, reiki is rarely if ever considered a religious practice.
 Instead, it is considered a non-invasive technique of alternative medicine.
 This perspective reflects an incorrect comprehension of how reiki is purported to work.
 In the context of the proper background information, the religious nature of reiki cannot be disputed.

-Very much to the contrary, the Christian understanding of life has nothing to do with energy.
-Christians understand human life in terms of the soul—a created, permanent, immortal identity that is unique to each person—and the physical body to which the soul is eternally connected.
+We Christians understand human life in terms of the soul—a created, permanent, immortal identity that is unique to each person—and the physical body to which the soul is eternally connected.
 Although the body is temporal in its fallen nature, it will be renewed and resurrected upon Christ’s return; without this belief in the bodily resurrection, in Christ’s empty tomb, Christian faith does not exist.23

 Furthermore, if God’s essence is an energy, and if the energy is universal, then it follows that God’s essence is also universal.
 This concept, albeit without the mention of God, is the crux of all Eastern beliefs.
 In fact, it is the very reason for practices such as meditation and yoga; they are meant to enable people to fully recognize and revel in their supposed oneness with the supreme force of energy.
 To equate this energy in any way with God, then, is to imply that God’s essence is something that people can and do share.